 Learn – How to write a regular expression?

 Now, come back to the regular expression extractor element of JMeter.
-Regular Expression Extractor is a post processor (execute after the response arrives) and it is always added under a sampler whose response contains dynamic value(s) and you need to capture and pass that dynamic value(s) in the next request (where required).
+Regular Expression Extractor is a post-processor (executes after the response arrives) and it is always added under a sampler whose response contains a dynamic value(s) and you need to capture and pass that dynamic value(s) in the next request (where required).

 Follow the below steps: